 In Oaxaca, tamales differ from those you find in other regions of Mexic, because Oaxacans wrap their tamales in banana leaves to lock in moisture.
 Made with fresh ground corn and stuffed with different ingredients such as chicken, veggies and refried beans.

-Tetelas are extremely tasty triangle-shaped corn treats similar to the quesadilla.
-They are stuffed with black beans and other various ingredients, and cooked on a griddle.
+If you like quesadillas, let us introduce you to tetelas!
+Made with corn masa and triangle-shaped, you will find them stuffed with black beans and other various ingredients, and cooked on a griddle.
 They make for fun and tasty finger foods!

 Tlayuda consists of a large, thin, crunchy, partially fried or toasted tortilla covered with a spread of refried beans, lettuce or cabbage, avocado, meat, Oaxaca cheese, and salsa.